Krista Frahm

 You do not need another degree to start your own medical copywriting business.

-You may need an additional degree or credentials if you choose to work with a large company or advance into a management role.
+But you may need another degree if you work with a large company or want to become a manager.
 Check specific job requirements to learn what degrees the company you’re interested in is looking for.

-While you don’t need a degree, additional training is useful because you are learning a new skill set.
-Just like continuing education courses, specialized training in copywriting and marketing will allow you to better serve your clients.
+While you don’t always need another degree, additional training is useful because you are learning a new skill set.
+Just like continuing education courses, specialized training in copywriting allows you to better serve your clients.

-The knowledge gained from WYWTF combined with your clinical expertise is more than enough to position you ahead of many general copywriters.
+The knowledge gained from courses— combined with your clinical expertise is more than enough to position you ahead of general copywriters.

-Also remember – online credentials or certificates are not regulated by any governing body, so they are not actually meaningful or necessary.
+Also remember – online credentials or certificates are not regulated by any governing body, so they are not always super meaningful.
 Your clients want to know that your writing is good, you can produce outcomes for their company, and that you understand their vision.
 Your clients don’t care too much about what letters are after your name.

-Change is hard.
-Transitions are difficult.
 If you’ve read this far, chances are you’re pretty committed to finding something different.
-It’s time for a career pivot and to commit to improving things for yourself.
+It’s time to commit to improve things for yourself with a career pivot.

-If you’re burned out and frustrated at work, you should respect yourself and explore another option.
-Clinicians are helpers by nature, so it's natural that you feel guilt for desiring a different line of work.
+If you’re burned out and frustrated at work, you deserve to explore another option.
+Clinicians are helpers by nature, so it's natural that you feel guilt for wanting to step away.

 You are more than your job.